thoughtbot/goal-oriented-git/src/2-4-searching-the-repository.md

-# Goal: Searching the repository
+# Goal: Search the repository

 Git provides some powerful search tools which let us search through the files Git is tracking and the commits we've made in the past.